mecha-cms/mecha/README.md

 Back-End ([Optional](https://github.com/mecha-cms/x.panel "Panel Extension"))
 -----------------------------------------------------------------------------

-To be able to activate the back-end feature requires you to install our [panel](https://github.com/mecha-cms/x.panel "Panel Extension") and [user](https://github.com/mecha-cms/x.user "User Extension") extensions.
+To be able to activate the back-end feature requires you to install our [alert](https://github.com/mecha-cms/x.alert "Alert Extension"), [panel](https://github.com/mecha-cms/x.panel "Panel Extension") and [user](https://github.com/mecha-cms/x.user "User Extension") extensions.
 This feature is forever optional.
 You can use this feature on the local version only, and remove it on the public version to secure your website (only if you don&rsquo;t trust this extension).

 ![Back-End](https://user-images.githubusercontent.com/1669261/141484343-0568ef0d-f7c5-4991-a8ee-7773379415b2.png)